Over The Counter Drugs That Can Kill You

 Here we’ll discuss some of the ways that taking an excessive amount of an OTC medication, or taking it in combination with certain other substances, can harm or kill you.

-It’s easy and common for people to assume that because a drug is available in the store without a doctor’s prescription that it is 100% safe.
-However, there has been increasing awareness of the abuse of certain over the counter drugs, as well as the risk of addiction to some of these drugs.
-Even drugs that are not abused for a high can have serious repercussions if misused.
+It’s easy and common for people to assume that because a drug is available in the store without a prescription that it is 100% safe.
+However, there has been increasing awareness of the abuse of certain over-the-counter drugs.
+Even drugs that are not abused recreationally can have serious repercussions if misused.
+2

 - Cough medicines, particularly those containing dextromethorphan (DXM).

 - Antihistamines that are sedating.